MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-JitConfiguration.md

 ## SYNOPSIS
 This cmdlet is available only in Security & Compliance PowerShell.
 For more information, see [Security & Compliance PowerShell](https://learn.microsoft.com/powershell/exchange/scc-powershell).

-Use the Get-JitConfiguration cmdlet to view ???.
+Use the Get-JitConfiguration cmdlet to view the Just-in-time (JIT) configuration in the organization.
+For more information about JIT, see [Just-in-time protection](https://learn.microsoft.com/purview/endpoint-dlp-learn-about#just-in-time-protection-preview).

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://learn.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).